 Now rewinding back to the creation process and the thoughts that followed leading up to the big reveal.
 All of my fears, motivations, and dreams became more relevant to me as I created this piece, not only because of the meaning and representation but also the beauty and strength it carries.
 Traditionally the male peacock that is lavishly draped in brilliant colors and the female is covered in more muted shades of earth tone colors.
 The painted peacock still holds a strong reputation of the 2 sides to my artist story.
 Almost like the Ying and yang presence, both the peacock and the female figure come together in harmony to create a beautiful story that has yet to be fully finished.

-The upfront forward looking peacock representing the male presence and their dominance in the art world, stepping almost out of the artwork itself.
-At the very same time the peacock suggest to move forward you see a female figure emerging from the backdrop of his draped feathers turned cloth.
-Coming into her own presence and removing herself from the shadows of the cloth that she once hide behind.
+The upfront forward-looking peacock representing the male presence and their dominance in the art world, stepping almost out of the artwork itself.
+At the very same time, the peacock suggests to move forward you see a female figure emerging from the backdrop of his draped feathers turned cloth.
+Coming into her own presence and removing herself from the shadows of the cloth that she once hides behind.
 She is a reflection of myself stepping out of the shadows of school and instructor lead course and into my own artist mold.
-As you look closer into the painting you can see that she’s not scared or timid but in fact taking notes and studying what her next moves will be.
-In her gaze she sees the endless possibilities, as well as, challenges she will soon face.
+As you look closer into the painting you can see that she’s not scared or timid but in fact, taking notes and studying what her next moves will be.
+In her gaze, she sees the endless possibilities, as well as, challenges she will soon face.